Stedi-Demos/bootstrap-archived/README.md

 ## Additional progress tracking

-If you would like to record additional details about the execution of the `read-inbound-edi` function as it processes documents, you can add another environment variable to your `.env` file:
+Additional progress tracking is also enabled by default to provide more visibility into the process of translating the input X12 EDI document into the custom JSON output shape.
+The `read-inbound-edi` function records additional details as it processes documents, and it sends this output to the destination webhook URL.
+You can change the destination for the additional progress tracking by changing the corresponding environment variable (or remove the environment variable completely to disable this additional tracking):

   ```
   PROGRESS_TRACKING_WEBHOOK_URL=https://webhook.site/<YOUR_UNIQUE_ID>
   ```

-It is perfectly acceptable to use the same webhook URL for progress tracking that you are using as the destination webhook URL.
-The `read-inbound-edi` function will send additional JSON-formatted details about the processing being performed to this endpoint.
+Note: after updating (or removing) this environment variable, you will need to also remove the environment variable from the deployed `read-inbound-edi` function.
+You can do this via the [Functions UI](https://www.stedi.com/terminal/functions/read-inbound-edi), or by re-running `npm run deploy`.